Republicans begin to join impeachment push

 The endorsement of impeachment by top Republicans greatly complicates the prevailing GOP message of recent days — that it is a needlessly divisive and partisan move.

 House members were set to take a preliminary step toward impeachment Tuesday evening, taking up a resolution urging Vice President Pence and the Cabinet to use their powers under the 25th Amendment to remove Trump immediately.
-Pence has given no signal that he intends to do so, however, and Pelosi has indicated she will then move immediately to impeach Trump.
+Pence has given no signal that he intends to do so, however, and Pelosi has indicated she will then move immediately to impeach the president.

-Multiple Democratic aides said they expected the full House to vote on impeachment no later than Wednesday night — one week after the shocking Capitol invasion and just one week before Trump is scheduled to leave office.
+Multiple Democratic aides said they expected the full House to vote on impeachment no later than Wednesday night — one week after the shocking Capitol invasion and just one week before Trump is set to leave office.

 It is unclear how many more House Republicans would support impeachment.
 None joined the Democrats in December 2019 when they impeached Trump for urging Ukraine to investigate Joe Biden and his son, but the Capitol attack has shaken up the political dynamic.